offbynull/portmapper/README.md

 Not at this time.
 Support may be added in the future.

+#### Does this library support unsolicited PCP ANNOUNCEs or UPnP eventing?

+Not at this time.
+Version 1 did support unsolicited PCP ANNOUNCEs, but it has since been removed because no devices seem to support it.
+If you're worried about not being notified of the mapping being lost, just make sure you refresh more often so that you catch the problem early (e.g. maybe every 5 or 10 minutes).

 #### What alternatives are available?

 Alternatives to Port Mapper include: